ChrstphrHll/npc_gen/students/Eadyth Lora.md

 ---
 ### Description
 - 2nd year Goliath Rouge in Jettenia
-- curly auburn hair that's braided with violet ribbon (med), Blue eyes, and Light skin
+- short frizzy red hair that's messy, Blue eyes, and Light skin
 - Is Feisty and Iconoclastic, and has Contentment as their ideal

 ### Organizations